What is the Singapore math method?

 How much time is required by the student each week?

 In order for a student to have an excellent math education, it will require consistent time and effort.
 Each student differs in the amount of time they require to complete their math assignments.
 There is also a vast difference between Mathematics 1 and Mathematics 6.
-However, we would say that the time requirement is between 20 minutes and 45 minutes each day, 5 days per week.
+However, we would say that the time requirement is between 20 minutes and 45 minutes per week.

 How long are your classes?
 Can an elementary school child sit that long?